 Graduates of online master's programs in Jewish studies may become rabbis, K-12 teachers at Jewish schools, or advance to pursue a doctorate to teach at the college level.
 However, some pursue careers in international relations, as directors of Jewish nonprofits, or as cultural program directors.
 Students in this program cultivate skills in oral and written communications, research, cultural sensitivity, and analytical thinking that can be applied to a wide range of careers unrelated to Jewish studies as well.

-Kindergarten and elementary school teachers reported a median yearly pay of $48,800 and $51,660, respectively, according to the U.S. Bureau of Labor Statistics (BLS), while high school teachers reported an annual salary of $53,230 as of May 2010.
+Kindergarten and elementary school teachers reported a median yearly pay of $48,800 and $51,660, respectively, according to the U.S. Bureau of Labor Statistics (BLS), while high school teachers reported an annual salary of $53,230.
 Those who want to teach at public schools will need to meet the requirements in their state for teacher certification, but those who teach at private Jewish schools may not require state certification.

-Philosophy and religion teachers at colleges and universities, some of whom teach Jewish studies courses, earned an estimated average salary of $71,620 and a median yearly salary of $65,100 in May 2011, the BLS noted.
+Philosophy and religion teachers at colleges and universities, some of whom teach Jewish studies courses, earned an estimated average salary of $71,620 and a median yearly salary of $65,100, the BLS noted.
 Top-paying states in this career field were Vermont, Massachusetts, New York, Rhode Island, and California.
 Salaries are dependent on a number of factors, including your level of experience and education, the region of the country you live in, and more.